SEPCheesecakeFactory/SEP3/Documentation/ProjectReport.md

 With the pursuit of knowledge having been a cornerstone of human development for thousands of years, the incorporation of digital technologies into education is in perpetual evolution (Siemens, 2005).
 A widely accepted model for learning with digital technologies has not been identified, mainly because exponential increases in computing power and volumes of online information constantly redefine how users approach knowledge acquisition, processing, and retention (Haleem et al., 2022).

 The approach of this project is to develop a distributed system implemented using at least 2 different programming languages, utilizing a database for data persistence, and adapting a hybrid communication strategy that includes technologies such as gRPC and HTTP.

-_For more information, see “Guidelines – Project Report”._

 ---